 Summer time means fresh corn and this Sweet Summer Corn Soup is a wonderful way of enjoying all that corn.
 Check the corn for freshness before you add it to you shopping cart; it makes all the difference.

-Growing up in Holland, corn is not extremely popular and fresh succulent corn on the cob is hard to find.
-Most likely, the reason is that the Dutch climate is not ideal for growing corn.
-My first experience with a really good corn on the cob was here, on the other side of the Atlantic, the US side, on one of my many business trips, year and years ago.
+In Holland, where I grew up, corn is not extremely popular and fresh succulent corn on the cob is hard to find.
+Most likely, the reason is that the Dutch climate is not ideal for growing it.
+My first experience with a really good corn on the cob was here in the US side, on one of my many business trips, many year ago.
 I remember, coming home from that trip, I bought corn in a Dutch supermarket, as I wanted to taste it again, but it was not a good experience.
 Since I moved here, I am enjoying fresh corn as much as I can and this soup is one way of doing that.

 My Sweet Summer Corn Soup is not a chowder, it is a smooth soup with just a few kernels and pieces of red bell pepper added at the end to add some crunch and texture to the otherwise smooth soup.
 This is also a quick recipe, provided that you have fresh corn; you can make this soup for 2 in 30 minutes.

-Divide the Sweet Summer Corn Soup over 2 bowls and sprinkle with parsley.
+Divide the Sweet Summer Corn Soup over 2 bowls and sprinkle with chopped parsley.

 Sweet Summer Corn Soup

 - 2 ears corn

 - 1/2 russet potato peeled and chopped

 - 2 cups chicken stock or vegetable stock